-- OTC medications to stop diarrhea, abdominal pain, and vomiting may be needed.
+- OTC medications may be needed to stop diarrhea, abdominal pain, and vomiting.

 3. Bacterial gastroenteritis.

-Bacteria also can cause severe watery diarrhea with fishy-smelling stool.
+Bacteria also can cause severe clear or watery diarrhea with fishy-smelling stool.
 However, they commonly cause dysentery (scanty diarrhea with mucus and blood).

-Bacteria causes a more severe form of digestive system infections.
+Bacteria cause a more severe form of digestive system infections.
 The common causes include (reference ):

 - Shigella (causes bacillary dysentery).